Good Brands Index

 An example: Preston Spire was tasked with helping a large banking institution find places to grow in a highly competitive market where advertising spend was at an all-time high.
 A category where to breakthrough you need not only a successful communication plan, but an effective and hardworking business plan.
 They enlisted us to execute our Good Brands Index study.

 - Exposed critical operational issues that, if unaddressed, would lead to negative customer experience, further attrition and stagnant new customer acquisition

 - Found opportunities to optimize communication vehicles to increase ROI

 - Identified which competitors would be most vulnerable to losing market share and, more importantly, those not to target with our efforts

 - Determined what our client’s greatest competitive strength is and how to leverage it

-- Discovered what’s needed to build trust, a must-have to increase volume of assets under management, in a highly fragmented and competitive industry
+- Discovered what’s needed to build trust, a must-have to increase the volume of assets under management in a highly fragmented and competitive industry

 This is a summary of how the client performed against its competitors when consumers were asked to rate each brand on emotional and rational attributes.